Portland Trail Blazers (36-17, No. 3 in the West) vs. Utah Jazz (19-34, No. 12 in the West)

 Forward Gordon Hayward is essentially the hub of Utah's offense, putting up almost 15 shots a night and making 46 percent of them.
 He's a great midrange shooter, reliable at the rim and effective from outside, where's made over 39 percent of his attempts this season.
 Hayward gets to the line somewhat often, passes well and gets involved in the rebounding game.
 While he's not exactly the superstar player many fans would prefer to build a franchise around, he's a cornerstone of the Jazz and an underrated all-around player.
 The last time these two teams met three weeks ago, Hayward shot 10-of-16 from the floor and 3-of-4 from outside for 27 points.
 The Blazers held on to win, 102-103.

-Point guard Trey Burke, who was relegated to a sixth-man role recently in light of guard Dante Exum's , gets plenty of minutes and attempts off the bench.
+Point guard Trey Burke, who was relegated to a sixth-man role recently in light of guard Dante Exum's promotion to the starting lineup, gets plenty of minutes and attempts off the bench.
 Burke likes to take the ball to the hole -- he's not a great finisher at this point in his career -- but also falls in love with the jumper.
 He struggles in the midrange and is even worse from deep, making just 31.6 percent of his threes this year.
 Neither Burke nor Exum are great set-up guys, the latter also requiring some time to adjust to his recent swell in minutes.
 Burke was aggressive the last time Portland played Utah, putting up 17 shots and making seven of them for 19 points.
 Exum was 0-for-3.

 Favors should really see a sizable increase in attempts with the departure of Kanter, due to both players preferring many of the same shots.
 Favors has excellent touch around the rim, though his effectiveness wanes the further he gets from the basket.